0

 My favourite Fugazi song Glueman not only brings this set and tour to a traditional close, but to this very day also ended the Fugazi chapter in the history of music.
 It makes me wonder what went through these gentlemen as they spent it all one last time.
 I guess I will never know.

-By: Fugazi Live Series over 11 years ago
+By: Fugazi Live Series about 12 years ago

 Hello Bryan.
 That's Jerry Busher on the trumpet.
 He also plays second drums (i.e. Closed Captioned, Number 5, and Break).
 Jerry is a longtime friend from the DC punk scene (he was in Fidelity Jones along with number of other bands) and started traveling with the band as a roadie around 1995 and then started performing on a few of the songs in 1998.
 Jerry is also the person that has been mastering and editing the shows that have been posted on the site. -FLS